 How Vitamin B3 Benefits Kidney Health

-One of the complications of kidney disease is the elevated levels of phosphorus.
-Phosphorus is a mineral that, along with calcium, is commonly found in the bones.
-Both of these elements are needed to build healthy, strong bones.
-Besides the bones, however, phosphorus also helps maintain other parts of our body in a healthy state.
+One of the complications of impaired renal function is increased levels of phosphorus.
+Phosphorus is a mineral that’s commonly found in bones.
+In addition to calcium, phosphorus is needed to help build strong and healthy bones.
+Phosphorus also helps keep other parts of the functioning properly.
+(3)